Mechsoft-Limited/iniswap-document/governance/lottery/lottery-contract.md

         // Initializes the amount to withdraw to treasury uint256 amountToWithdrawToTreasury;

-        // Calculate prizes in CAKE for each bracket by starting from the highest one for (uint32 i = 0; i < 6; i++) {
+        // Calculate prizes in INI for each bracket by starting from the highest one for (uint32 i = 0; i < 6; i++) {
             uint32 j = 5 - i;
             uint32 transformedWinningNumber = _bracketCalculator[j] + (finalNumber % (uint32(10)**(j + 1)));